Skip to content

 • Reads HEALTHARCHIVE_ENV and HEALTHARCHIVE_ADMIN_TOKEN from the environment.

-• If HEALTHARCHIVE_ENV is "production" or "staging" and HEALTHARCHIVE_ADMIN_TOKEN is unset:
+• If HEALTHARCHIVE_ADMIN_TOKEN is unset:

 • Admin and metrics endpoints fail closed with HTTP 500 and a clear error detail ("Admin token not configured for this environment").